GiggioG/mic4at/README.md

 # mic4at
-A chrome extention that allows you to use you microphone muting to send messages in jitsiMeet based online rooms.
+A chrome extention that allows you to use you microphone muting to send messages in shkolo.bg.